Court Permits Premises Liability Case to Proceed After Applying the Res Ipsa Loquitor Doctrine

 Have You Been Injured on Another’s Property?

 If you or someone you love has recently been injured on the property of another, you may be entitled to monetary compensation through a South Florida premises liability lawsuit.
-The dedicated injury lawyers at the law firm of Friedman Rodman & Frank have decades of combined experience bringing all types of personal injury claims, including Florida slip-and-fall cases.
+The dedicated injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have decades of combined experience bringing all types of personal injury claims, including Florida slip-and-fall cases.
 To learn more, call 877-448-8585 to schedule a free consultation with an attorney today.

 More Blog Posts: